mongodb/docs/source/administration/monitoring.rst

 ```````

 The :doc:`dbStats data </reference/database-statistics>` is accessible
-by way of the :command:`dbStats`.
-The document returned contains data
+by way of the :mongodb:command:`dbStats` command.
+This command returns
-that reflects the amount of storage used and data contained in the
+a document that contains data reflecting the amount of storage used
-database, as well as object, collection, and index counters among
+and data contained in the database, as well as object, collection, and
-other relevant information.
-Use this data to track the state and size
+index counters among other relevant information.
+Use this data to
-of a specific database, to compare utilization between databases, or
+track the state and size of a specific database, to compare
-to determine average object size.
+utilization between databases, or to determine average object size.

 collStats
 `````````

 The :doc:`collStats data </reference/collection-statistics>` is
-accessible using the :command:`collStats`. command.
-It provides statistics that resemble ``dbStats`` on the collection level: this includes a count of the objects in the collection, the size of the collection, the amount of disk space used by the collection, and information about the indexes.
+accessible using the :mongodb:command:`collStats`. command.
+It provides statistics that resemble :mongodb:command:`dbStats` on the collection level: this includes a count of the objects in the collection, the size of the collection, the amount of disk space used by the collection, and information about the indexes.

 Diagnosing Performance Issues
 -----------------------------